 We often connect to public hotspots at airports or cafes.
 The truth is, we can never be sure that the network is legitimate and not operated by hackers.

 You’re not doing anything illegal, so you don’t need a VPN?

 It would be naive to believe that no one is using a VPN for illegal activities.
 However, as this VPN usage report shows, its functionality goes far beyond downloading copyrighted material or engaging in some questionable business.
-Online anonymity is helpful to work and surf the web safely.
+Online anonymity is helpful to work and surf the web safely at home.

 Some people think that VPNs themselves are illegal, which is far from the truth.
 Countries like China, Russia, Turkey, and Iraq are restricting using VPN because the government insists on controlling citizens’ online activity.